martinrod46/FPAM/README.md

 - Transform raw match data into structured team-level analytics.
 - Engineer performance features (points, goal difference, recent form).
--Prepare data for machine learning prediction (Home Win / Draw / Away Win).
+- Prepare data for machine learning prediction (Home Win / Draw / Away Win).

 The goal is to replicate how a real data team would design, build, and automate a sports performance model using SQL Server and Python.